Different Ways To Share State In Svelte 5

 </button>

-This is because when you destructure count
+When you destructure count

-you’re going to get the value at the time it was created instead of the reactive value.
+, you’re going to get the value at the time it was created instead of the reactive value.

 You can get around this by using proxied state to “wrap” the value or by returning a function: